CMartinETH/GESS-Simus/README.md

 ## Reproducibility

+1. Download the file xxxx
+2. Make sure you have matplotlib and numpy installed 2.2 If you have installed it already, skip to task 3 2.1   If you do not have it, you can download and install it by opening a terminal / command line, (activating your environment if you have one) and enter:
+        pip install numpy
+        pip install matplotlib
+3. Open your favourite python development environment e.g. PyCharm
+4. Open the downloaded filexxxxxx
+      Important: Do NOT change anything in this file Start the program.
+It will output every iteration step, up to 500.
+This might take 1-2 minutes, depending on the CPU of your computer.
+5. When it reaches 500 iterations, it will output a figure (might be in the background).
+It should show

 (step by step instructions to reproduce your results. *Keep in mind that people reading this should accomplish to reproduce your work within 20 minutes.
 It needs to be self-contained and easy to use*. e.g. git clone URL_PROY; cd URL_PROY; python3 main.py --light_test (#--light test runs in less than 5minutes with up to date hardware))